JiayuREN1127/JiayuREN1127.github.io/_portfolio/example.md

 5. stay calm when an error occurs

-As a start learner, I kindly ask for your forgiveness and understanding if there are any flaws or mistakes.
+As a beginner, I kindly ask for your forgiveness and understanding if there are any flaws or mistakes.